-Celebrate High Holidays with a New Community
+Celebrate the Holidays with a New Community

-While in college, it’ll be extremely difficult to follow the fasting rule or go to synagogue at all.
+While in college, away from familial control, it’ll be extremely difficult to follow the fasting rule or go to synagogue at all.
 However, as they begin their new and independent lives, this too is part of the learning process.
 Just remember, even if they choose to skip what is the norm for your family while away at school, this doesn’t necessarily mean they are abandoning all that you taught them throughout their childhood.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.